kwatcharasupat/banda/README.md

     *   **Before mixing at stem level**: `PreMixTransform`s applied to individual stems before they are mixed.
     *   **After mixing**: `PostMixTransform`s applied to the `TorchInputAudioDict` after the mixture is formed.

+### Bandsplit System (`src/banda/utils/spectral.py`)
+The project includes a flexible bandsplit system for defining and managing frequency bands.
+This system supports both fixed (e.g., vocal, bass, drum) and perceptual (e.g., musical, mel, bark) bandsplit specifications.
+More details can be found in the [Bandsplit System Documentation](docs/bandsplit.md).
 ### Models (`src/banda/models`)
 The model structure will emphasize modularity and reusability to avoid complexity.
 *   **`src/banda/models/separator.py`**: This will be the main `nn.Module` for the source separation task.
 It will orchestrate the flow from input mixture to separated sources by composing smaller, well-defined modules.